thunhan/scrimba/README.md

 ## Overview

-The website provides an overview of my mini projects, including a calculator, a to-do list, and a weather app.
+The website provides an overview of my mini projects, including a personal page, a name card, and other.
 Each project is accessible via a link on the main page.

 ## Projects